You are here: Start » User Interface » Creating Deep Learning Model

 4. Setting training parameters

 • Network depth – predefined network architecture parameter.
-For more complex problems higher depth might be necessary.
+For more complex problems, a higher depth might be necessary.

 • Feature size – the size of an small object or of a characteristic part.
 If images contain objects of different scales, it is recommended to use feature size slightly larger than the average object size, although it may require experimenting with different values to achieve optimal results.